oscar-system/oscar-website/index.md

 ## 📝 Cite OSCAR

 If you use OSCAR in your work, please cite us!
 Details can be found on the [Citing OSCAR]({{site.baseurl}}/credits/Citing-OSCAR/) page.

----

-## 🏛️ Funding

-The development of OSCAR is supported by the [German Research Foundation (DFG)](https://www.dfg.de/en) through the [Collaborative Research Center TRR 195](https://www.computeralgebra.de/sfb/).